SmokinCaterpillar/pypet/doc/source/tutorial.rst

 a :class:`~pypet.parameter.Parameter` container.
 Moreover, remember all parameters will have their default values except `tau_ref` and `I`.

-Next, we create a numpy array and list and compute the number of steps.
+Next, we create a numpy array and a python list and compute the number of steps.
 This is not specific to *pypet* but simply needed for our neuron simulation:

 .. code-block::python